 Depending on the type of non-compliance with the requirements and/or for the first non-compliance a warning may be expressed.
-In the case it is not possible to quantify the financial amount of ineligible costs the principles indicated in Table No. 13 shall be applied to determine amount of financial correction.
+When it is not possible to quantify the financial amount of ineligible costs the principles indicated in Table No. 13 shall be applied to determine amount of financial correction.